 That sealed it and it became our Plan A – to get to Kazarman and then make our way north to Bishkek.
 A harder route but we don’t want to stick to the highway to get to Bishkek.
 We figured this would be our last chance for a proper adventure this trip.

 It relied on us finding a driver willing to take us.
 While we’d been told there are some shared cars from Jala-abad that go to Kazarman we know from experience in Uzbekistan that the driver finding other people to make it shared can be difficult and that we’d likely end up paying for the whole car rather that wait hours in the hope of someone else turning up.

 If we couldn’t find someone to take us for a palatable price then plan B was to go further up the highway and try and cut into the centre from there.

 A second risk with plan A was that we’d get stuck in Kazarman either because we can’t find transport out or because all we can find wants to charge us a fortune given it’s isolated location.

-That is where plan Z comes in as we can attempt to hitch, and while we’re not keen on camping we are carrying a tent, sleeping bags, small stove and have the ability to filter water to go with the tea bags and sugar we’re carrying.
-We scored 2 small lightweight aluminium pans at Osh Bazaar, mainly for boiling water for making tea (we couldn’t find a lid so bought 2 so 1 could go on top like a lid).
-We don’t want to use any of them but we like to have a fall back option and be relatively self sufficient if needed when travelling off the beaten path where transport can be difficult.
+That is where plan Z comes in, we can attempt to hitch.
+While we’re not keen on camping we are carrying a tent, sleeping bags, small stove and have the ability to filter water to go with the tea bags and sugar we’re carrying.
+We scored 2 small lightweight aluminium pans at Osh Bazaar, mainly for boiling water for making tea (we couldn’t find a lid so bought 2, so 1 could go on top like a sort of lid).
+We don’t want to use any of them but we like to have a fall back option to be relatively self sufficient if needed when travelling off the beaten path.
 We figured we were kitted to give Plan A a go.